 Blessed Franz Jägerstätter is the patron of our fraternity in Flagstaff.
 Learn more about this inspiring man.

-Our gatherings have been canceled and our council meetings have been held via Zoom (see photo below) due to Covid-19.
+Our gatherings have been accessible via Zoom, as well as our council meetings (see photo below) due to Covid-19.
 But we are still reaching out to one another and finding creative ways to be 'in fraternity'.
 A few of our Franciscan sisters and brothers have been sewing masks for those in the health professions and have also shared those masks with us.
 So thoughtful!

 Check out these helpful websites:

 Fair Share checks may be made out to SFO Flagstaff and mailed to:

 c/o Nordstrom & Associates

 Bridget Durham, Regina Johnson, Amy Sperry, Shirley Rector, Bruce Nordstrom, Dot Himes and Linda DeBusk

 Want to receive daily Franciscan-based emails?
 Here's how to subscribe to TAU DAILY:

 If you need to end your subscription, there is an UNSUBSCRIBE link at the bottom of each email.